 To Add a Version:

-- Type a description (optional) for the new version and click OK.
-Then you can open the new version.
+- Enter a version name and a description (optional) for the new version, then select OK.
+Now you are able to open the new version.

 Saving as a New Version